 Publications and Projects of the International Society for Arabic Papyrology

 - al-Bardiyyat is the newsletter of ISAP which ISAP members also receive by mail.
-Free download of al-Bardiyyat 1 (2002-2003) here; Free download of al-Bardiyyat 2 (2007) here.
+Free download of al-Bardiyyat 1 (2002-2003) here; ; Free download of al-Bardiyyat 2 (2007) here.

-- The Arabic Papyrology Database (www.ori.uzh.ch/apd) is a tool enabling the user to access the editions of Arabic documents written on different material such as papyrus, parchment or paper.
+- The Arabic Papyrology Database (www.naher-osten.lmu.de/apd) is a tool enabling the user to access the editions of Arabic documents written on different material such as papyrus, parchment or paper.
 The entire texts of all documents in stock are searchable on different layers and with variant readings.
 Each document is also provided with its metadata, amongst others place and date of origin or its genre as for instance a contract of lease or a petition.
 The Arabic Papyrology Database is the first electronic compilation of Arabic papyri and aims at including all scholarly publications of pre-modern Arabic documentary sources.
 It is a non-commercial project running under the patronage of the International Society for Arabic Papyrology (ISAP) and a partner of the Trismegistos metadata project of Greek, Demotic, Coptic, Arabic, etc. documents.
 Access is free via the Internet.

 Zur Zeit keine Meldungen in diesem Bereich.